fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Figure 6: iOS project updated**

 You need to do the same in the others projects, if needed.
-Before run the application, you should select the solution and define the configurations, as following:
+Before running the application, you should select the solution and define the configurations, as following:

 ![Xamarin Workshop - Figure 7](ImagesForGuides/figure7.png)